 Furthermore, God did not wring His hands wondering how He failed as a leader and “husband” while Israel played the harlot in the Old Testament (see Hosea 2).
 He exhibits righteous anger.
 Then God divorces Israel when it is clear she will not stop her adulterous ways (Jeremiah 3:8).
 God takes no blame for that divorce.

 Another problem with this nefarious and subtle teaching is how it undermines the wife’s agency.
 It obscures the reality that she is accountable for her own actions and decisions.
 Realizing and taking responsibility for these decisions or actions are the prerequisites to repentance as one has to realize one’s own power to choose otherwise in the future (i.e. to stop sinning).

-For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil. – 2 Corinthians 5:10, ESV
+For we must all appear before the judgment seat of Christ, so that each of us may receive what is due us for the things done while in the body, whether good or bad. – 2 Corinthians 5:10, NIV

 This Scripture is important to keep in mind.
 The wife is still accountable for her actions.
 If she has committed adultery or abandoned her marriage without Biblical reasons, she has to answer to God for those sins.
 Those are actions.
 And “all” will appear before God for a reckoning.

 Pastors, we do our people a disservice not making it clear each party in a marriage is totally accountable for his or her actions.
 I do not see it working on Judgement Day when a wife tries to blame her adultery on her husband saying he was miserable at making her feel loved.
 God only has to point out it was her actions He is talking about, not his.
 Her husband did not commit adultery.
 She did and must answer for such actions.
 Spiritually, we do not prepare our flock well for that day if we teach that wives are not responsible for such serious actions as unbiblically divorcing or cheating on their husbands.